New Girl

 Produced in Los Angeles as a single-camera comedy, New Girl is an ensemble show aimed at a general audience.
-Most episodes are anchored around Jess, who, according to series creator Meriwether, would have played a side character on other shows.
-The show's first marketing push was on Zooey Deschanel and the promotional tagline "Simply Adorkable".
-The producers rejected early criticism of Jess's girlishness, insisting that Jess was not meant to be emblematic of all women.
-Instead, they aimed to portray realistic, emotionally driven characters and to approach the show from that angle rather than simply firing off punchlines.
-Approximately 20% of each episode was completely improvised, which contributed to the series' success.

-New Girl has received acclaim from critics and was named one of the best new comedies of the 2011 fall season.
+New Girl received acclaim from critics and was named one of the best new comedies of the 2011 fall season.
 The pilot episode drew 10.28 million U.S. viewers and a 4.8 adults 18–49 demo rating, making it the highest-rated fall debut for a Fox scripted show since 2001.
 Particular praise has been given to the performances of Deschanel, Greenfield, Simone, Johnson and Morris.
-Max Greenfield was considered the show's breakout star in season 1, before critics named Jake Johnson the breakout star of season 2.
-The show has been nominated for several awards, including five Golden Globe Awards and five Primetime Emmy Awards.

-On May 14, 2017, Fox renewed the series for a seventh and final season consisting of eight episodes, which premiered on April 10, 2018.
-The show has garnered an increased mainstream following since its inclusion on Netflix, becoming one of the most popular shows on the platform.
-The series finale aired on May 15, 2018.
+The show has garnered increased mainstream viewership following its inclusion on Netflix, becoming one of the most popular shows on the platform.
+The series concluded its seven season run in May 2018.

 Plot

-Jessica "Jess" Day (Zooey Deschanel) is a bubbly and quirky teacher in her late 20s who comes home to find her boyfriend, Spencer, with another woman and leaves him immediately to look for somewhere else to live.
-After answering an ad for a new roommate on Craigslist, she finds herself moving into a loft in Los Angeles with three men around her own age: Nick, Schmidt, and Coach.
-After the pilot episode, Winston, a former roommate and Nick's childhood friend, replaces Coach, who had vacated the apartment to live with his girlfriend.
-Cece, Jess's childhood best friend and a successful fashion model, frequently visits Jess and the guys.
+Jessica "Jess" Day (Zooey Deschanel), a bubbly and quirky teacher, comes home from vacation to find her boyfriend, Spencer (Ian Wolterstorff), with another woman and leaves him immediately to look for somewhere else to live.
+After Jess answers an ad for a new roommate on Craigslist, she moves into a loft in Los Angeles with three men around her own age: Nick, Schmidt, and Coach.
+After the pilot episode, Winston, a former roommate and Nick's childhood friend, replaces Coach, who leaves the apartment to live with his girlfriend.
+Jess's childhood best friend, Cece, is a fashion model who frequently visits Jess and the guys.